 - Check out the Views – San Donato in Poggio is set up on a hill and it’s surrounded by vineyards and gorgeous vistas.
 Walk along the 16th-century walls and enjoy the bella vista!

 - Eat – One of the best things to do in San Donato is have dinner at a restaurant with tables that spill onto the street or piazza.
+Have a romantic dinner or share a lively evening with friends.
 See below for our suggestions.

 - Admire Porta Fiorentina and Porta Senese – The two main entrances to the walled town (one is the entrance from Florence, the other from Siena).
 Head up from the Porta Fiorentina to the village’s main street, Via del Giglio (the lily iris, Florence’s flower).
 Good To Know: There’s a water fountain at Porta Fiorentina.